 A number of independent studies by university-affiliated researchers over the past 15 years have demonstrated the efficacy of Gizmos.
-ExploreLearning also works with district research partners and third-party evaluators to conduct evaluations of product efficacy, which also meet criteria for ESSA levels of evidence.
-Together, this research demonstrates the significant, positive impacts from Gizmos use in the classroom on student achievement, classroom engagement, content knowledge, and knowledge application in both math and science.
+These studies have found significant positive impacts from Gizmos use in the classroom on student achievement, classroom engagement, content knowledge, and knowledge application in both math and science.
+Here we briefly summarize a number of these articles.
+For more details, please see the references listed at the end of this report.